 Induction hobs are quick and efficient way of heating food, and are an increasingly popular choice among shoppers.
+Read on to find out everything you need to know about how an induction hob works, the pros and cons, and what you should know before you buy one.

 The induction hob cooking method uses electromagnetism to create a magnetic field between the pan (which needs to have a high iron content) and a coil beneath the glass hob surface.
 Electricity is passed through a copper coil magnet within the induction hob, creating electromagnetic energy.
 The energy passes through the cook top directly to the iron-based pan, producing – or inducing – a current, which in turn releases heat.